jchristn/SyslogServer/README.md

 Do you need help or have feedback?
 Contact me at joel at maraudersoftware.com dot com or file an issue here!

+## Need TCP or TLS?

+If you prefer a solution that allows you to also use TCP or TLS, I would encourage you to take a look at: https://github.com/ststeiger/NetCoreSyslogServer

 ## New in v1.0.0

 - Initial release